 According to macrobiotic, blood is the foundation of health, both physical and mental.
 For the blood quality to be good, the quality of the food must be good.
 Without changing your blood quality, it is probably not possible to have long-term health.
 All other changes, beneficial as they may seem, will be undermined if the blood quality is not healthy.

-Blood quality is much more than having adequate volume of blood or enough production of red and white blood cells.
+Blood quality is much more than having an adequate volume of blood or enough production of red and white blood cells.
 Blood quality is determined by many factors in the blood, as follows: PH or acid-alkaline balance, Blood sugar, Fat and oil, Water, Na/K (Sodium/Potassium) balance, Concentration of other minerals and Yin-yang balance

 By improving blood quality and thus, improve both physical and mental health.
 Here comes another complementary method to the diet with little details.